navisens/iOS-app-helloworld/README.md

 ```

 The ``` receiveMotionDna:(MotionDna*)motionDna ``` method is the key method in using the SDK.
 It will be responsible for passing location data from our core to your project.
-The MotionDna oject contains your x,y,and z coordinates (in meters) with respect to your starting position, as well as a your current latitude and longitude and several other metrics of interest which you can read about in more detail in our documentation [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#getters).
+The MotionDna object contains your x,y,and z coordinates (in meters) with respect to your starting position, as well as a your current latitude and longitude and several other metrics of interest which you can read about in more detail in our [documentation](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#getters).

 Our SDK also support location sharing through the use of a server and the startUDP() method calls.
 Data is received by the  ``` receiveNetworkData ``` methods.
 The base method is passed a MotionDna object that for each user that is also sharing with the same host, developer key, and room.